How to Provide Two-Way Customer Engagement

 Provide a digital community.
 Two-way engagement can be fostered beyond social media.
 Provide a platform on your own website for you to engage with customers and for them to engage with each other.
 Take cosmetic retailer Sephora; their Beauty Insider community has 1.5 million members where customers interact with each other, create content, watch tutorials and other helpful content, and interact with the company.
 This level of engagement builds a loyal customer base that can’t be matched through basic product reviews.

 An effective engagement strategy can be summed up in this simple phrase: Sell less, converse more.
 Engaging with your audience not only pays off in a greater customer experience; it helps you learn about what your customers love — and would like to see improved.
 You’ll gain insights while building loyalty.
 Do right by your customers and perhaps they’ll do right by you with recommendations.
-And that is a two-way street.This entry was posted in Customer Support.
+And that is a two-way street.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.